 Quizzes: These are easy!
 Free points!
 Just read or watch the material I assign and you will do fine here.
-Quizzes are given at the beginning of class.
-If you arrive to class after a quiz has begun, you may not take it, so please be on time!
+Quizzes can be given at any time and on any day.
+They may not be made up.
+I drop the lowest quiz for the semester.
+If you arrive more than five minutes after a quiz has begun, you may not take it.